 This first appointment helps to establish a dental home and allows open discussion on tooth development and cavity prevention—and helps your child adjust to dental care from the youngest age.

 What to expect from our office on your child’s first visit

-Some other things we may go over:
+Some other things we go over include:

-- Good oral hygiene practices for your child’s teeth and gums and cavity prevention
+- Good oral hygiene practices for your child’s teeth and gums, and cavity prevention

 - Fluoride needs

 - Oral habits (thumb sucking, tongue thrusting, lip sucking)

 - Schedule of dental checkups.
 Dentists like to see children every 6 months to build up the child’s comfort and confidence level in visiting the dentist, as well as to monitor the development of the teeth and promptly treat any developing problems.

 Subsequent office visits

 Each and every appointment to our office builds trust and assurance with your child, as well as educates parents and caregivers for a combined approach in preventive dentistry.
 Our office and staff have created a compassionate, child-friendly environment.
 We want the children who come into our dental office in Arlington, TX to feel at home.